helightdev/dogs/docs/basics/converters.md

 }
 ```

-1. The `@linkSerializer` annotation is used to automatically register the converter in the `DogEngine`.
+1. The `@linkSerializer` annotation is used to automatically register compatible extensions in the `DogEngine`.
 2. The `SimpleDogConverter` class is a convenience class that implements `DogConverter` and provides
    both the NativeSerializerMode and the GraphSerializerMode.
 It also creates a synthetic structure for
    the converter type that uses the `serialName`.

 In this example, we created a converter for the `LatLng` class.
 The converter is registered in the
-`DogEngine` using the `@linkSerializer` annotation.
+`DogEngine` using the `@dogsLinked` annotation.
 The 'SimpleDogConverter' base class is the easiest
 way to create a converter – it implements the `DogConverter` interface and automatically creates a native
 serialization mode and a synthetic structure.